Secretchronicles/main-website/content/en/pages/community.md

 get an answer within minutes.
 Don't hesitate to mention one of the channel operators to make them aware of your presence.

-Libera.chat currently does not have a web chat connection functionality.
+Libera.chat allows to connect by [web chat](https://web.libera.chat/), but web chats are known to be unreliable.
 Therefore, it is recommended that you use a native IRC client like [HexChat](https://hexchat.github.io/) instead, which also integrates much better with your operating system.

 Public logging of said IRC channel is prohibited.